gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-publish.png)

-You'll notice you have the open to publish to both *Production* and *Staging* endpoints.
-This allows you to retrain your model and publish to a *Staging* environment to verify you changes before pushing to *Production*.
+*You'll notice you have the option to publish to either Production and Staging endpoints.
+This allows you to retrain your model and publish to a Staging environment to verify you changes before pushing to Production.*

 Make sure *Production* is selected and click the *Publish to production slot* button.
 In a few moments, your newly trained model can be called externally.
 In fact, you can try it yourself!

 Notice the URL associated with your Starter_Key.
 Mine looks something like this:

-*https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/`a2b4583a-539b-4fa8-8062-c3f0648b5400`?subscription-key=`<subscription key>`&verbose=true&timezoneOffset=0&q=*
+*https://westus.api.cognitive.microsoft.com/luis/v2.0/apps/ ``a2b4583a-539b-4fa8-8062-c3f0648b5400`` ?subscription-key= ``<subscription key>`` &verbose=true&timezoneOffset=0&q=*

 The first highlighted section is your LUIS Model ID, tied to the LUIS application we created.
 The second highlight section (obfuscated from prying eyes), is your Starter_Key.
 Without this key, you'll receive a 401-Unauthorized response.